FelipeABG/web-framework/readme.md

 ## License

 Do not use this!
 It is poorly organized and designed.
-It was made for educational porpuoses only.
+It was made for educational purposes only.
 But if you want to use it any way, feel free to do so.